$\aleph$-IPOMDP: Mitigating Deception in a Cognitive Hierarchy with Off-Policy Counterfactual Anomaly Detection: Overcoming Deception with Limited Computational Resources

 Each element of this set of sampled sequential trajectories is then separately compressed using the gzip algorithm, generating a set of compression ratios $C^t = \{c^t_1, c^t_2, \dots c^t_N\}$, where $N$ is the sample size and $c^t_n$ is the compression ratio of the $n$th sampled trajectory.
 The observed sequence is also compressed, and its compression ratio $c^t_O$ is compared to the distribution of the sampled trajectories compression ratio set.
 The parameter $\delta$ is used to set the percentile at which the comparison takes place.
 The observed trajectory is classified as typical if $c^t_O$ is larger or equal than the $\delta$ percentile of $C^t$ or smaller or equal to the $1-\delta$ percentile of $C^t$.
 In this context $\delta$ can be seen as a surrogate p-value, governing the location of the observed sequence compared to the theoretical ones.
+Given that the set $C^t$ can be thought of as a sample of compression ratios, the width (uncertainty) of this surrogate ``confidence-interval'' is governed by the size of the sample size $N$.
+Small $N$ may lead to high uncertainty which damages the ability of this component to properly asses if the observed compression ratio fits in the theoretic set (error reduces proportionally to $\sqrt{N}$).
+In this work we used $N=200$ meaning that the error was reduced by a factor of more than $10$.
 The typicality-based component of the $\aleph$-mechanism, denoted by $Z^1(\Theta_k, h^t, \delta)$, outputs a binary vector, per trial $t$.
 Each entry in the vector indicates whether or not the observed sequence belongs to the typical set of $\theta_\nu \in \Theta_k$.
 The algorithm is defined by the environment (opponent models).